free things to do in New York City

 City Walk | Greenwich Village Tour

 Greenwich Village is among Manhattan's most desirable and expensive residential neighborhoods.
-It's history, however, betrays it's monied status.
+It's history, more however, betrays it's monied status.
 The Village, with it's quiet, shaded streets, lined with lovely brick and brownstone townhouses, was once the incubating ground of artistic, social and political movements that have helped shape US history.
-From the Beats to the Folk Movement, from workers rights to gay rights, the Village has often been the center of it all.
+From the Beats to the Folk Movement, from workers rights to gay rights, the Village has often been the center of it all. less

 New York City, NY; NYC